Canada's big banks field half a million mortgage deferral requests

 On Thursday, Toronto-Dominion Bank TD.TO Chief Executive Officer Bharat Masrani said the bank has approved 60,000 or "virtually all" the requests for mortgage deferrals received so far as part of efforts to ease the impact of the COVID-19 outbreak on borrowers.

-(Reporting by Nichola Saminather in Toronto and Bharath Manjesh in Bengaluru; Editing by Saumyadeb Chakrabarty)
+(Reporting by Nichola Saminather in Toronto and Bharath Manjesh in Bengaluru; Editing by Saumyadeb Chakrabarty and Amy Caren Daniel)

 ((Bharath.ManjeshR@thomsonreuters.com; outside U.S. +91 80 6749 2703;))